 Collectives: calculation of the charge: classes of shares in Open-Ended Investment Company

-Paragraph 4 of FA99/SCH19, as applied to an Open-Ended Investment Company (OEIC) by virtue of the Stamp Duty and Stamp Duty Reserve Tax (Open-Ended Investment Companies) regulations 1997 (SI 1997/1156), requires the calculation of any relevant stamp duty reserve tax (SDRT) to be undertaken for each ‘class’ of OEIC share surrendered, and there are provisions to ensure that any consolidations or subdivisions in the units are properly reflected.
+Paragraph 4 of FA99/SCH19, which applies to an Open-Ended Investment Company (OEIC) under the Stamp Duty and Stamp Duty Reserve Tax (Open-Ended Investment Companies) regulations 1997 (SI 1997/1156), requires the calculation of any relevant Stamp Duty Reserve Tax (SDRT) to be undertaken for each ‘class’ of OEIC share surrendered, and there are provisions to ensure that any consolidations or subdivisions in the units are properly reflected.

 For the purposes of Paragraph 4, accumulation shares are to be treated as being part of the same class of shares as income shares relating to the same pool of investments, with a conversion undertaken of all accumulation shares to the appropriate number of income shares.
 So an OEIC (or sub-fund of an OEIC) with both income and accumulation shares should calculate the liability to SDRT for a given charging period for the OEIC as a whole.
 An Authorised Corporate Director with income and accumulation shares will probably find it most natural to restate accumulation shares in terms of notional income shares for this purpose.
 A record of the conversion calculations will need to be kept for audit purposes.

-But OEICs which have only accumulation shares will, of course, have no need to restate them as notional income shares.
+But OEICs which have only accumulation shares will have no need to restate them as notional income shares.